Chance for Childhood

 Family Educational Services Foundation

-The FESF is a non-profit educational organization that was established in Pakistan in 1984.
+Family Educational Services Foundation (FESF) is a non-profit educational organization working in Pakistan for over 3 decades.
 Progressive and highly innovative, FESF works to respond to the educational needs of the most disenfranchised and neglected members of civil society.

 ChildHope is an international children’s charity supporting street and working children.
 Working with local partners in Africa, Asia and South America, ChildHope listens to children living on the street and actively involves them in finding solutions to transform their futures.
 Many are at risk of abuse – ChildHope works to create long-lasting changefrom the children themselves.
 DeafKidz International is working with ChildHope to help strategise a long term approach to inclusion.
 To ensure D/deaf and disabled children are able to have their voices heard, access services and thereby self-determine and self-fulfil.